 Only those resolutions presented in writing by members of the Business and Professional Caucus will be considered for adoption by the Caucus.

 ARTICLE XVI – Amendments

 These Bylaws may be amended by any member at a meeting of the full Business and Professional Caucus subject to a two-thirds majority of the Caucus members present and voting.
-Any bylaw amendment proposed by the unanimous support of the Executive Committee may be amended by a simple majority or 50 percent, plus 1 vote of those members present
+Any bylaw amendment proposed by the unanimous support of the Executive Committee may be amended by a simple majority vote of those members present